prezi/fail/failure_scenarios.md

 See `fail_dns` above, hit apis falling out of the elb would negate the effect.
 Plus:

 * Handle API timeouts gracefully in the CLI
+* Start multiple API servers and add a DynamoDB healthcheck to the API healthcheck, with a low timeout.
+API nodes with bad connection will then be removed automatically from the elb, then placed back once they get a good endpoint.

 ### network_delay_redis